Can Cord Blood Be Used for Siblings?

 In the future, scientists believe that cord blood has the potential to treat Alzheimer’s, ALS, muscular dystrophy, diabetes, arthritis, and many more.

 You certainly should, especially if you have a family history of any conditions that could be treated with cord blood stem cells.
 As there is no guarantee of a suitable match, we recommend banking the cord blood of each individual child.
-We understand that can be a costly proposition, which is one of the reasons we offer competitively-priced and flexible payment options.
+We understand that can be a costly proposition, which is one of the reasons we offer competitively priced and flexible payment options.
+You can also compare several cord blood banks now to find the perfect fit for your family.

 If a sibling of a child whose cord blood you banked needs a transplant, then your chances of a match will be far higher than turning to the public.
 However, the safest bet is to bank the cord blood of all your children, safeguarding them against a number of conditions and doing your best to ensure a genetic match if necessary.